chenhongbiao/chenhongbiao.github.io/index.md

 avatar: yes
 ---

-HI!Here is still Loading.
+HI!I am an undergraduate student in Computer science and technology at NorthEastern University, China.
-If you can see this page, that prove I was right.
+Even though I read a lot of books, but there is no Achievements to show, regrettably...((/- -)/ However, Here still have some interesting things, including the problems in my learning process.
-If you not, that said I was a miser.
+Maybe it can help a little."Nothing is ture, Everything is permitted." is my favorite motto, which contains the independence of thought and freedom of action.
-But you have already see this page ,so is not possible.Haha!
+Currently my research interests include Neural Science, Artificial Intelligence and Brain research.
-I will very glad to receive your Messages. (-w -) // **
+I will very glad to receive your Messages.Haha! (-w -) // **

 [about]: http://chenhongbiao.github.com/cn/about/